-I agree.
-I changed the order of these two figures.
+Answer: We have fixed it.

 Pag.
 6, column 2, 13 lines before the end: it's not clear if Fig. 6 is obtained without acceleration and how important acceleration is on the experiment that can be performed at FACET II.
 Moreover, it's not clear if the nominal parameters of FACET II are close or far from the conditions they have determined.
 Is the proposed experiment something particular?
 Is it possible to optimize the nominal FACET II beam, or is it already optimized?

-Fig. 6 is obtained with acceleration.
-I should have pointed it out explicitly.

-Also in the previous simulation, I also added a sentence that says that we turn off the longitudinal push so the beam is not accelerated.

-The acceleration itself is not very important to the emittance growth.
-What’s important is the energy chirp of the witness beam caused by the imperfect beam loading when we consider the acceleration, and the emittance will grow a lot more than the no acceleration cases because of that.

-As for the parameters of FACET II, I just got these parameters from the people at SLAC.
-I don’t really know whether they can still be optimized or not.
+Answer: Fig. 6 is indeed obtained with acceleration, which was said ‘This time we turn on the longitudinal push…’.
+We believe the acceleration is not very important for this case, because the acceleration gradient is constant along \xi for a majority of the witness bunch.
+This is consistent with the fact that for the optimal case for figure 6 (the black curve), there is almost no emittance growth even though there is acceleration.
+The beam parameters at FACET-II are not precisely known even at this time.
+However, the parameters we simulated were chosen to be near the expected ones.
+For these parameters, we showed the optimal focal point which is likely to change as the parameters are more precisely known.

 Pag.
 8, Fig. 8: it would be interesting to see what happens of Fig. 8 (a) if the witness beam's focal plane location is different from 3.39 cm.
 How sensible is the emittance growth to this condition with more realistic parameters (including acceleration and asymmetry)?

-Actually, this is done in Fig 6 (a)(b).
-I used 8 different values for the witness beam’s focal plane location.
-In Fig 6 (a)(b), the simulations used more realistic parameters: The beams have acceleration, the driver is asymmetrical.
-But the plasma is still preformed.

-My logic is to find the optimal focal plane position: 3.39cm first, then use it to study the field-ionized plasma with Helium gas on both sides (Fig. 8).
+Answer: We have shown that in Fig 6 (a) and (b), and the simulations for Fig 6 have beam acceleration and asymmetric drive beam.

+We agree that this would be interesting.
+We have studied the tolerance of the emittance on the focal plane for round beams including acceleration in preformed plasma.
+This was shown in figure 6 (a) and 6 (b).
+For the parameters we are simulating, we do not expect much difference for self-ionized plasma.
+We leave a detailed study on the optimized focal plane for asymmetric beams for future work.

 Pag.
 8, column 1, 8 lines before the end: it's true that with an initial emittance of 20 um, this remains almost constant, but one could argue that this emittance is, in any case, larger than those of Fig. 8 (a).
 What is then the advantage?
 The authors should add a comment on this.

-Both referees are concerned about this part.
-Need to discuss with Weiming.
-How should I deal with it?
+One goal of the experiment is to show that the emittance of a matched beam can be preserved.
+Because of the buffer gas and self ionization, this can only be demonstrated using emittance of 20um.
+Once this has been demonstrated, a second experiment using laser ionization can be conducted to show emittance preservation with much smaller initial emittance.
+This comment has been added to the text.

 Pag.
 9, column 1, line 30: "We find that this can potentially lead to the witness beam’s emittance can growing by".
 The phrase seems to contain a typo.

-Thanks for pointing it out.
-I deleted the second ‘can’.
+Answer: We have deleted the second ‘can’ in the sentence.
 Pag.
 9, column 2, line 3: "above integral we assume the".
 I would add: "above integral with an energy spread in the beam, we assume the".

-Sure.
-I added ‘with an energy spread in the beam’ like you suggested.
+Answer: We have added ‘with an energy spread in the beam’ in the sentence.